B. P. Paquette: Filmmaking

 Paquette creates films for himself rather than a target audience.
 "You can't make a film for anyone but yourself," said Paquette.

 In 2008, Paquette co-founded the Greater Sudbury-based production and distribution company Nortario Films.
 In addition to producing films written and directed by Paquette, Nortario Films also produces films by other filmmakers, including Nadia Litz's dramatic thriller The People Garden, and Darwin (2015 film), a science fiction family film.

 Acclaimed Bulgaria-born Canadian cinematographer Ivan Gekoff has collaborated with Paquette on all five of his feature films, three as cinematographer and two as visual consultant.

 Triptych on "The Psychology of Romantic Love"

-Paquette made his professional filmmaking debut with the international award-winning and critically polarizing A Year in the Death of Jack Richards, the first part of his triptych on "the psychology of romantic love."
+Paquette made his professional filmmaking debut with the international award-winning and critically polarizing A Year in the Death of Jack Richards, the first part of his trilogy on "the psychology of romantic love."
 This was followed with The Woman of Ahhs: A Self-Portrait by Victoria Fleming, and concludes with The Anonymous Rudy S.

 Perspective

 In 2012, Paquette unveiled the first of the nine chapters that comprise Perspective, his most innovative and experimental film to date.
 All nine chapters, titled, respectively, Chapter 1: Salt & Soda (2012), Chapter 2: Chris and Other Beards (2013), Chapter 3: Hush, hsuH (2014), Chapter 4: Reflecting (2015), Chapter 5: Triangulation (2016), Chapter 6: The Saddest Lines (2017), Chapter 7: Me, Myself, and I (2018), Chapter 8: Marital Accumulation (2019), and The Shed of Theseus (2020) were completed by 2020.
-The duration of the film is 179 minutes.